Google seeks to repost anti-Islamic film during appeal

-SAN FRANCISCO (Reuters) - Google Inc, saying a federal appeals court order directing it to remove an anti-Islamic film from its YouTube video sharing website would have “devastating effects” if allowed to stand, asked the court to put it on hold.
+SAN FRANCISCO, Feb 28 (Reuters) - Google Inc, saying a federal appeals court order directing it to remove an anti-Islamic film from its YouTube video sharing website would have “devastating effects” if allowed to stand, asked the court to put it on hold.

 Earlier this week, a panel of the 9th U.S. Circuit Court of Appeals voted 2-1 to reject Google’s assertion that the removal of the film “Innocence of Muslims,” which sparked protests across the Muslim world, amounted to a prior restraint of speech that violated the U.S. Constitution.